 If you are unsure as to the level of CCS that you will receive, then our Accounts department will work with you to determine a suitable direct debit payment, which can then be adjusted if necessary, once the subsidy amount is known.
 Please note: Although we will claim the CCS on your behalf and apply it as a credit against your fees your fee statement will reflect the full fees being charged.
 Some of this will be offset by the CCS for eligible families.
 As we do not know how much CCS individual families will receive, and as the amount can change throughout the year if circumstances change, the CCS cannot be reflected on the fee statements.

 Parents are not charged for days when the centre is closed for public holidays, Jewish holidays (including all of Pesach) or over the New Year break as per the place offer confirmation.
-Please note that the confirmation noted the program concludes on Friday 17 December, 2021, which is incorrect.
-It closes on Thursday 23 December, 2021.
+Please note that the last operating day for Little Learners is confirmation noted the program concludes on Friday 23 December, 2022.

 Casual days can be requested on an ad hoc basis and will be confirmed approximately two weeks prior to the date.